fluidself/fluidself.org/_books/self-help/notes-to-myself.md

 I say to people, "I always do so-and-so," or "I never do so-and-so," as if being my self depended on such banal consistencies.

-"Next time I will …" "From now on I will …" --What makes me think I am wiser today than I will be tomorrow?
+"Next time I will …" "From now on I will …" —What makes me think I am wiser today than I will be tomorrow?

 Perfectionism is slow death.
 Idols and ideals are based on the past.
 If everything were to turn out just as I would want it to, just as I would plan, I would never experience anything new.
 My life would be an endless repetition of stale successes.
 When I make a mistake I experience something unexpected.